AngleProtocol/angle-docs/transmuter/implementation/collateralsManagement.md

 Depending on the assets, different types of whitelists may apply and the management of whitelists is delegated to the protocol governance or to external trusted systems.

-### For agEUR
+### For EURA

-agEUR supports in its backing [Backed](https://backed.fi) securities like [bC3M](https://etherscan.io/address/0x2F123cF3F37CE3328CC9B5b8415f9EC5109b45e7), a tokenized Euro security.
+EURA supports in its backing [Backed](https://backed.fi) securities like [bC3M](https://etherscan.io/address/0x2F123cF3F37CE3328CC9B5b8415f9EC5109b45e7), a tokenized Euro security.
 Burning for Backed securities and redeeming Backed securities in the backing is only available to whitelisted users.

 While Angle Governance maintains its own whitelist, Transmuter is also connected to [Keyring Network](https://www.keyring.network) compliance solution for the whitelist.
 For any address that comes to the protocol, Keyring dynamic whitelist checks that: